IFAFMultiLA/knowledge-hub-learning-analytics/README.md

 thickness of the edges depending on the citation intensity.
 The resulting network is shown on the right panel of the figure below.

-plot network graph for citations (100 from topic 1 how many citations to itself and to other topics)

-plot ![Left panel: a network graph for topic proportions depicting the expected proportion of edge-connected topics in a document with a high proportion of vertice-topic.
+![Left panel: a network graph for topic proportions depicting the expected proportion of edge-connected topics in a document with a high proportion of vertice-topic.
 Right panel: a network graph for topic citations showing the expected citations of documents with a high